BathMASH/MathAltNotes/README.md

 ## Getting the tool

 To get a copy of the tool which can also be updated:
-1. Be able to run docker builds...

-2. Get the docker build and run it in the directory containing your LaTeX...
+1. Be able to run docker builds.
+You should probably ask someone, or the internet for help with that if you have no idea what this means.
+If you are based at the University of Bath then please email ma-largeprintnotes@bath.ac.uk to ask for help.

+2. Change directory into the directory which contains the LaTeX you wish to process (and any files needed by that document) and run the build with the command:

+> docker run -it -v $(pwd):/home/mathaltuser/$(whoami) bathmash/mathaltnotes

 3. Change director to MathAltNotes: